 MONNAHAN P, KOLÁŘ F, BADUEL P, SAILER C, KOCH J, HORVATH R, LAENEN B, SCHMICKL R, PAAJANEN P, ŠRÁMKOVÁ G, BOHUTÍNSKÁ M, ARNOLD B, WEISMAN CM, MARHOLD K, SLOTTE T, BOMBLIES K and YANT L, 2019.
 Pervasive population genomic consequences of genome duplication in Arabidopsis arenosa.
 Nature ecology & evolution.
 3(3), 457-468

 I focus on wild populations to understand how evolution finds clever solutions to significant environmental and physiological challenges.
-Among these are the internal struggle in the nucleus following whole genome duplication as well as adaptations to extreme elemental conditions such as those that occur in toxic mine adapted extremophile plants.
-My lab develops large-scale population genomic approaches to identify genomic changes specific to adapted populations, revealing candidate alleles and process mediating adaptations.
+Among these are the internal struggle in the nucleus following whole genome duplication (polyploidy), as well as adaptations to extreme elemental conditions such as those that occur in toxic mine adapted extremophile plants.
+My lab develops large-scale population genomic approaches to identify genomic changes specific to adapted populations, revealing candidate alleles and process mediating adaptations, as well as adaptive gene flow.
 A major goal is our work is to understand the fundamental rules that determine whether evolutionary change must be constrained and thus predictable, in contrast to changes that may meander along diverse paths.

 Running throughout this research is an interest in understanding the population-level processes that influence how populations of plants or animals evolve in response to extreme conditions.
 We pick systems that not only promise important fundamental scientific population-level insights (such as understanding adaptive gene flow or how other demographic phenomena influence adaptation), but also may provide molecular mechanistic understanding of adaptations that are of consequence for the social good.
 For example, how is it that certain terrestrial plant populations can grow in pure seawater, while closely related populations of the same species are intolerant to salinity?
 Such systems provide powerful stories of evolutionary change and also will inform rational crop design in the face of landscape degradation and climate change.